Thunderbottom/blog/content/blog/install-void.md

 Since our first partition (i.e: /dev/sdX1) is the ESP, the partitions that we create will end with numbers starting for 2.

 __Make sure to enter a _really strong password_ when asked for it, and then write it down somewhere for safety.
-If you forget this password, you WILL NOT be able to boot into your system and the only way to fix this would be to format your drive.
-Maybe write it down for safety.__
+If you forget this password, you WILL NOT be able to boot into your system and the only way to fix this would be to format your drive.__

 ```sh
 cryptsetup luksFormat -C aes-xts-plain64 -s 512 /dev/sdX2